Best Drones for Professionals 2017

 The thing that puts DJI Matrice 600 Pro under Inspire 2 is that in Matrice there is no obstacle sensing system, its size is too big, and it takes a little more time to assemble this drone if you are not experienced

-This drone is the first professional drone created by DJI.
+This drone is the first drones for professionals created by DJI.
 Version 2.0 of this drone is a development with larger motors and longer landing gear to accommodate the use of 4/3 X5R microcamera.
 That is, you can record video with 4K quality with bitrate 1.7 Gbps – 2.4 Gbps.

 The drone is also equipped with VPS, Dual GPS, and GLONASS for more stable flights.
 DJI Inspire 1 can also be operated with two controllers simultaneously.